 - Screwed bonnet: Inexpensive, simple design.

 - Bolted bonnet: most popular and widely used.
 Need a gasket for body and bonnet joint sealing.

 - Welded bonnet: popular where no disassembly is required. lighter weight.

-- Union-ring bonnet: A separate screwed union ring is required held the bonnet to the valve body.
-This type of globe valve construction is usually limited up to 3 inches in size.
+- Union-ring bonnet: A separate screwed union ring is required to hold the bonnet to the valve body.
+This type of globe valve construction is usually limited to up to 3 inches in size.

 Globe Valve Seating